How to Protect Obj-C SelRef iOS Apps with Appdome OneShield

 -

-Obj-C SelRef Protection Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Obj-C SelRef Protection is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -